• Skip to primary navigation

 Roasted Tomato and Courgette Galette – He Pae Tōmato me te Kamoriki iti

-This Roasted Tomato, Courgette and Garlic Galette is perfect for the whānau or an ‘impress your manuhiri (guests)’ kind of meal.
-It is a rustic pie baked on a flat tray filled with roasted garlic cream and heaped with flavoursome roasted vegetables.
+This Roasted Tomato and Courgette Galette is perfect for the whānau or an ‘impress your manuhiri (guests)’ kind of meal.
+Bake this rustic pie on a flat tray, fill it with roasted garlic cream and heap flavoursome roasted vegetables on top.
+Then call the whānau (family) to partake in this delicious pie!

-Can I use different vegetables (huawhenua)?
+Can I use different vegetables in this Roasted Tomato and Courgette Galette?

 Can I prepare this pie in advance?

 Yes, yes and a triple yes.
-You can pre-make my savoury pastry and have it in the fridge ready to roll out like the skilled baker that you are.
-The huawhenua (vegetables) and roasted garlic cream can be made days ahead too.
+This is such a great make-ahead recipe because you can make the steps at different stages.
+Make the Savoury Pastry, huawhenua (vegetables) and kirīmi kāriki (garlic cream) up to five days ahead.
 Assemble it when you are ready, bake it until golden and serve it with a delicious side salad.
 You will not regret it.

 Can I use store-bought shortcrust pastry?

 Everything in me wants to yell “NO”….but yes, you can.
 Use two sheets of pre-rolled shortcrust pastry or 300g of a shortcrust pastry block.
 Why would I want to yell “no”?
 He pātai pai tēnā – that is a great question.
-This is why!
 In terms of time, my savoury pastry takes ten minutes to make and has real butter and herbs in it.
 Therefore, it is so much tastier and superior in texture than one from the supermarket.
 So, do me a solid and just try making this homemade version first to test out my theory.
 Let me know what you think!

 Print Pin